koominsoo/Writeup/CTF/2020/rgbCTF/writeup.md

 There are 32 and 64 bites strings.
 32byte : encrypted with **MD5**.
 64byte : encrypted with **SHA256**

 I guess the name 'rainbows' is related with **rainbow table**
->What is rainbow table?
+>What is the rainbow table?
 >>It's a table that stores all the values that can be created using the hash function.

 ![md5 crack](https://github.com/snwox/Writeup/blob/master/CTF/2020/rgbCTF/crypto/rainbow%20crack.PNG)
-For example, crack first 32byte string with MD5.
+For example, crack the first 32byte string with MD5.
 And you can see 'r'

 Then, I can solve this problem by making a Rainbow table with all the letters
 >Sometimes two letters are encrypted.